 How to Retrieve Your Toddler’s Exact Foot Length and Shape

-If you want to be 100% sure about what shoe size to order online, I suggest that you follow the instructions in the article below:
+If you want to be 100% sure about what shoe size to order online, I suggest that you follow the instructions in this article.

 In certain cases, providing your toddlers with a pair of good, supportive shoes is not going to be enough to improve their posture and help them walk and run straighter.
 If this is the case with your toddler, then an orthotic might be required for extra support and to help align your toddler’s feet and legs to walk straighter.